m-mohsin-iqbal/m-mohsin-iqbal/README.md

 # Hi there, I'm Mohsin Iqbal! 👋
 Welcome to my GitHub profile!
-I'm a passionate developer focused on creating impactful solutions through code.
-With a background in computer science , I thrive on tackling challenging problems and continually learning new technologies.
+I’m a dedicated developer committed to crafting impactful solutions through coding.
+With a background in computer science, I thrive on solving complex challenges and continuously expanding my knowledge of emerging technologies.

+🚀 With over 4 years of experience, I am an accomplished Full-stack developer specializing in high-quality frontend development using React, Next.js, and TypeScript.
+I excel at designing intricate UI components, managing data flows with Redux/Flux, and optimizing performance to deliver an exceptional user experience.

+💻 On the backend, I am proficient in Node.js, Express, and Mongoose, building high-performance server-side APIs within the MERN stack.
+My advanced skills in Python web scraping using Scrapy showcase my expertise in data extraction.

+🌐 I take a holistic approach to web development, understanding customer business needs and proposing effective solutions that align with their objectives.
+I bridge the gap between technical capabilities and business requirements.

+☁️ Additionally, I possess in-depth knowledge of AWS cloud services, adept at deploying strategies and establishing seamless CI/CD pipelines.

+**Top Skills:**
+- JavaScript
+- React.js
+- Node.js
+- REST APIs

 ---